infinity-a11y/PhyloTrace/README.md

 ## 2 Installation

-Download the source code of the latest release [Version 1.3.0](https://github.com/infinity-a11y/PhyloTrace/archive/refs/heads/master.zip) and extract/unzip it to a location on your system.
+Download the source code of the latest release [Version 1.4.0](https://github.com/infinity-a11y/PhyloTrace/archive/refs/tags/v1.4.0.zip) and extract/unzip it to a location on your system.

+> If an older version is already installed on your system, make sure to first uninstall PhyloTrace (see [2.4 Uninstall](#24-uninstall)).
+Since the local database folder is located outside of the app directory the previous analyses and isolates remain unaffected.
+To update to the newer version first uninstall the previous one, download the new version and follow the complete installation procedure as described below.

 ### 2.1 Install Miniconda
 Is ***Miniconda*** or another ***Conda Distribution*** installed on the system?